jvde-github/AIS-catcher-docs/docs/configuration/output/web-viewer.md

 | <span class="cmd-setting">plugin_dir</span> | string | <span class="cmd-value">-</span> | Plugins directory |
 | <span class="cmd-setting">about</span> | string | <span class="cmd-value">-</span> | About page path |
 </div>

+In addition to the options above, the web viewer accepts the standard [message-filtering](message-filtering.md) settings (e.g. `FILTER on`, allow/block by message type or channel).
+These restrict which messages reach this particular viewer.